Isotopes of dubnium: Cold fusion

-The team at Dubna also studied this reaction in 1976 and were again able to detect the 5 s SF activity, first tentatively assigned to 257Db and later to258Db.
+The team at Dubna also studied this reaction in 1976 and were again able to detect the 5 s SF activity, first tentatively assigned to 257Db and later to 258Db.

 Hot fusion

 This section deals with the synthesis of nuclei of dubnium by so-called "hot" fusion reactions.
 These are processes which create compound nuclei at high excitation energy (~40–50 MeV, hence "hot"), leading to a reduced probability of survival from fission and quasi-fission.
 The excited nucleus then decays to the ground state via the emission of 3–5 neutrons.